VisualOps/StackStore/README.md

 -------------
 Find the detailed description [here]().

-This stack is a template for an [Apache Hadoop](http://hadoop.apache.org/) cluster data mangement solution (big-data storage service).
+This stack is a template for an [Apache Hadoop](http://hadoop.apache.org/) cluster data mangement solution.

 Ghost
 -----